-The signs are positive at secondary and primary level too.
-For example, 42 teams from 18 countries in Africa attended the fourth edition of the Pan-African Robotics Competition (PARC) in Ghana in 2019 (PARC, 2019).
-In 2018, senior students at the Massachusetts Institute of Technology helped organize a three-week robotics camp focusing on agriculture, bringing together more than 40 students aged between 14 years to 17 years (18 boys and 22 girls) drawn from 20 schools in Rwanda (MIT, 2021).
-Fundi Bots (Fundi Bots, 2021) in Uganda provides classes in robotics, and has already reached 10,000 children in an effort to encourage them to learn STEM subjects in a fun, interactive, and practical manner.
+Robotics Competition (PARC) in Ghana in 2019 [71].
+In 2018, senior students at the Massachusetts Institute of Technology helped organize a three-week robotics camp focusing on agriculture, bringing together more than 40 students aged between 14 and 17 years (18 boys and 22 girls) drawn from 20 schools in Rwanda [62].
+Fundi Bots [32] in Uganda provides classes in robotics, and has already reached 10,000 children in an effort to encourage them to learn STEM subjects in a fun, interactive, and practical manner.
 In addition to that, they launched a special program, Fundi Girls to increase the significant under-representation of girls and young women in STEM education.
-Start-up companies such as the Children's Creativity Lab (Creativity, 2021) in Rwanda are also looking to cater for younger children.
+Start-up companies such as the Children's Creativity Lab [22] in Rwanda are also looking to cater for younger children.

-The plenary talk by Ayorkor Korsah, Ashesi University, Ghana, at ICRA 2015 on robotics in education in Africa (Korsah, 2021) highlighted the relevance of robotics to Africa.
+The plenary talk by Ayorkor Korsah, Ashesi University, Ghana, at ICRA 2015 on robotics in education in Africa [52] highlighted the relevance of robotics to Africa.
 She surveyed the various activities in promoting robotics in, e.g., Ghana, Kenya, South Africa, and Egypt, and emphasized the need to find ways to empower young Africans to provide robotics solutions to African problems.

 The availability of a good education is not enough, however: that education must also be accessible.
 Regrettably, most young Africans cannot afford the high cost of education and it falls to governments to put in place free or reasonable-cost education and scholarships.
 Again, there is growing evidence that this is beginning to happen.
-For example, the Government of Rwanda provides the financial backing to reduce the costs of the CMU-Africa Masters programs to place them within the reach of students across Africa, with additional scholarships provided by, for example, Mastercard Foundation (2021), Smart Africa Smart Africa (2021), and the Mandela Institute for Development Studies (MINDS, 2021), helping to bridge the remaining shortfall in required funding.
-With the backing of Google and Facebook, the AIMS African Master of Machine Intelligence is fully funded (AIMMI, 2021).
+For example, the Government of Rwanda provides the financial backing to reduce the costs of the CMU-Africa Masters programs to place them within the reach of students across Africa, with additional scholarships provided by, for example, Mastercard [60], Smart Africa Smart Africa [79], and the Mandela Institute for Development Studies [61], helping to bridge the remaining shortfall in required funding.
+With the backing of Google and Facebook, the AIMS African Master of Machine Intelligence is fully funded [8].